buttonsrtoys/registrar/README.md

 }
 ```

-Models and widgets that use Observer can `listenTo` registered single models:
+Models and widgets that use Observer can `listenTo` registered single services:

 ```dart
 final someText = listenTo<MyWidgetViewModel>(listener: myListener).someText;